 Reporting is a key part of the audit process, not only in communicating the audit findings for the year, but also in ensuring the audit team are accountable to you in addressing the issues identified as part of the audit strategy.
-Throughout the year we will communicate with you through meetings with key finance staff.
+Throughout the year we will communicate with you through meetings with the finance team and the Audit Overview and Scrutiny Committee.
 Our communication outputs are included in Appendix 1.